What makes a librarian different?

 — Neil Gaiman

-With a Master of Science in Library and Information Science, I was trained to think deeply about systems — how knowledge is organized, retrieved, evaluated, and understood.
-Not just what is said, but how it is experienced.
+With a Master of Science in Library and Information Science, I was trained to think deeply about how knowledge is structured, organized, retrieved, and trusted.
+Not just what is said, but how it’s interpreted—and where understanding quietly breaks down.

-My work sits at the intersection of information science, UX research, and content strategy — shaping AI-powered tools so they feel intuitive, transparent, and usable in the real world.
+My work sits at the intersection of information science, UX, and content strategy, bringing structure to complexity so systems feel clearer, more consistent, and easier to navigate.

 It has to make sense.